frederic-perez/AmE-dictionary/data/idioms.md

 __anything goes__ :three::hammer:
 __apeshit__
 __apple of (one’s) eye__ :two::hammer:
-__arm candy__ An especially attractive person who acts as a romantic escort or date to social events, but who is not romantically attached to or involved with the person he or she is accompanying.
+__arm candy__ :two: An especially attractive person who acts as a romantic escort or date to social events, but who is not romantically attached to or involved with the person they are accompanying. _Did you see the date she had with her at the movie premiere?
+I doubt they’re actually dating, but he was a nice piece of arm candy all the same._
 __arm in arm__ _They were arm in arm, singing with the band._
 __arm’s length__ A distance intentionally kept from something or between something, equal (literally or figuratively) to an arm’s span.
 Typically used in the phrase “keep at an arm’s length.” _Nancy has been keeping me at an arm’s length ever since she found out I was gossiping about her._
 __armchair expert__